nevrome/mobest/docs/advanced.md

 As a consequence, spatiotemporal interpolation only based on the median age, as demonstrated in {doc}`A basic similarity search workflow <basic>` is of questionable accuracy.
 The following R script is a modified version of this simple workflow, now featuring temporal resampling based on archaeological age ranges and radiocarbon dates.

-We start again by downloading
+We start again by downloading and sub-setting data from {cite:p}`Schmid2023`.
+Here we already perform some additional steps in advance to reduce the complexity below.
+This includes the transformation of the spatial coordinates and the parsing and restructuring of the uncalibrated radiocarbon dates.

 <details>
 <summary>Code to prepare the input data table.</summary>